 Safe Environment Policy

-All staff and volunteers are responsible for reading the Child Protection Manual and related documents and signing the Safe Environment Policy for Child Safety (a.k.a., Safe Environment Policy), stating they have received, understood, and agree to comply with it.
-This acknowledgement is to be updated at two-year intervals for all staff and annually for those whose positions give them unsupervised access to children.
+All staff and volunteers are responsible for abiding by the principles and processes as outlined in [JR1] the Child Protection Policy Manual and related documents and signing the Safe Environment Policy for Child Safety (a.k.a., Safe Environment Policy), stating they have received, understood, and agree to comply with it.
+This acknowledgement is to be updated at two-year intervals during the completion of the IC Volunteer Application.

 The most effective way to prevent abuse of children is to be vigilant.
 By being vigilant in adhering to the following standards for interaction with children, we hope to protect children from abuse.